 What are 10 common rear-end collision injuries?
 Even what looks like a minor rear-end collision could cause severe and catastrophic injuries.
 Many rear-end wrecks happen quickly.
 The sudden forward movement of your vehicle could cause head, neck, shoulder, and spinal cord injuries, especially if you are not moving or are moving much slower than the vehicle that rear-ends you.

 Rear-end crashes usually involve property damage in addition to injuries.
 The amount of property damage and severity of injuries depends on several factors, including speed.
-Reach out to a car accident lawyer.
+However, even after what looks like a minor rear-end car accident, it's a good idea to reach out to a personal injury lawyer.
+Many times, car accident victims have more severe injuries than they may realize.
+For example, spinal injuries or internal injuries may not be immediately detected.

 How Rear-End Collisions Happen

 A rear-end collision usually happens in one of two ways.
 The vehicle behind you could hit you, or the vehicle in front of you could reverse into you or brake-check you.
-Even when both vehicles are moving slowly, or one vehicle is at a stop when the other vehicle hits it, the crash could cause whiplash and other severe injuries.
-Another driver could also rear-end you, causing you to rear-end the driver in front of you.
+Even when both vehicles are moving slowly, or one vehicle is at a stop when the other vehicle hits it, the crash could cause a whiplash injury and other severe injuries.
+When another driver rear-ends you, they may also cause you to rear-end the driver in front of you.
 In most cases, the more significant the difference in speed, the more severe your injuries.

 Critical Rear-End Injuries

 Speed, body position, use of safety belts, and other factors dictate the severity and type of injuries you could sustain in a rear-end accident.
-Injuries range from minor cuts and bruises to fatalities.
+Injuries range from minor cuts and bruises to serious injuries and fatalities.
 Critical rear-end collision injuries include:

 1. Whiplash